-New England Cryogenic Center (NECC), parent company of New England Cord Blood Bank, was founded in 1971 and is considered one of the pioneers in processing and cryopreservation of human cells and tissue.
-Our goal is to become the premiere worldwide leader in cryopreservation of human cells, tissue, and cellular therapies.
+New England Cryogenic Center, Inc. (NECC), affiliate of New England Cord Blood Bank, Inc., was founded in 1971 and is considered one of the pioneers in processing and cryopreservation of human cells and tissue.
+Our goal is to continue to be a premiere worldwide leader in cryopreservation of human cells, tissue, and cellular therapies.
 In addition, we aim to educate the public and medical communities on the availability of cryogenic storage of cells and tissue, along with their current and potential benefits for future use in treating disease and injury.
-We plan to expand our research and development department to generate pioneering research advancements in the fields of cellular therapies, cryopreservation, and continuing educational growth.
-These academic advancements involve individual hands-on procedures that will give rise to further aptitude of our technical staff.
-Ultimately, our goal is to continue our work in research and development with all efforts earmarked towards assisting the medical community in treatment of the general public.

 Catherine and John Rizza have devoted their lives to the science of helping people keep their families healthy.

-In 1995, in order to offer families a greater chance to fight disease, Mrs. Rizza and her husband John founded a second company, the New England Cord Blood Bank, where families can store the stem cells found in umbilical cord blood and tissue for future use in treating diseases.
+In 1997, in order to offer families a greater chance to fight disease, Mrs. Rizza and her husband John founded a second company, the New England Cord Blood Bank, Inc., where families can store the stem cells found in umbilical cord blood and tissue for future use in treating diseases.

 Matthew received his Bachelor of Science in Microbiology at the University of New Hampshire, and is a member of AABB.
 Outside of work, he enjoys walking, home improvement projects, and (best of all) making his wife laugh.

-Angela Dexter is the Laboratory Manager of New England Cord Blood Bank.
-She started with the company in 2002 as a cord blood processing technician and over the years has been promoted multiple times.
+Angela Dexter is the Laboratory Manager of New England Cord Blood Bank, Inc. She started with the company in 2002 as a cord blood processing technician and over the years has been promoted multiple times.
 She is responsible for the overall operation of the day-to-day functions of the cord blood processing laboratory, which includes supervising laboratory personnel, as well as providing them with training and guidance.
-She oversees and complies with all regulatory mandates and assists the Quality Department with internal audits.
+She also assists the Quality Department with internal audits.

 For Angela, the most important part of her job is knowing that the work she does could potentially help save a life.